USA Certificate of Good Standing

 - West Virginia

-If the USA Company is not in Good Standing the registry will issue instead an extract confirming the current company status.
+If the USA Company is not in Good Standing we will issue instead an extract confirming the current company status.

-Timescale to obtain a Certificate of Good Standing
+Timescale to obtain a USA Certificate of Good Standing

-Corporate registries in each state have different rules about obligations and the repercussions for not meeting those obligations, failure to adhere results in “fallen out of good standing.”
+Corporate registries in each State have different rules about obligations and the repercussions for not meeting those obligations, failure to adhere results in the company falling out of Good Standing.

-If the company remains out of good standing, it may become voided or revoked.
-Then the company’s name is no longer protected, another entity can incorporate using the same name as the revoked company.
+If the company remains out of Good Standing, it may become voided, dissolved or revoked.
+Then the company’s name is no longer protected in the State and, another entity can be incorporated using the same name as the revoked company.

-There are a number of ways for a company to lose its good standing status:
+There are a number of ways for a company to lose its Good Standing status including:

-Not filing the periodic report on time, Non payment of franchise tax, Not maintaining a Registered Agent
+- Not filing the periodic report on time, Non payment of franchise tax, Not maintaining a Registered Agent in the State